Christina Zhu

 Professor Zhu received her Ph.D. in Business Administration (Accounting) from Stanford University and a B.A. in Economics and B.S. in Mathematics from Stanford University.
 Prior to pursuing her Ph.D. degree, she was an investment banking analyst at Perella Weinberg Partners.

-Abstract: We show that financial reporting influences consumer behavior by showcasing firms' brand names and financial information.
+Abstract: We show that financial reporting influences consumer behavior by drawing consumer attention to announcing firms.
 Analyzing GPS data, we document upticks in foot-traffic to firms' commercial locations immediately following their earnings announcements.
-This increase is more pronounced for announcements with extreme surprises, substantial media coverage, and heightened internet search volume—implying that announcement coverage drives consumer behavior by capturing attention.
+This increase is more pronounced for announcements with substantial media attention, fewer concurrent announcements, heightened internet search volume, and extreme stock price jumps and earnings surprises—indicating that announcement coverage impacts consumer behavior by capturing attention.
 Furthermore, foot-traffic increases with positive earnings for firms offering durable goods, suggesting consumers respond to news about firms' financial prospects.
-These patterns generate feedback effects on revenue and advertising effectiveness, ultimately suggesting that financial reporting serves a marketing function.
+Consumer attention patterns increase revenues and advertising effectiveness, ultimately suggesting that financial reporting serves a marketing function.

 Abstract: This study tests whether disclosing a trader's identity dampens or stimulates subsequent trading volume based on the trader's reputation for being informed.
 Reputation signals the quality of private information that exists in the market.
 While a reputation for being informed makes markets less liquid, thus inhibiting subsequent trade (“illiquidity effect”), the information others glean from informed trade might motivate subsequent trade (“information effect”).
 To study which of these countervailing forces dominates, we use a setting where mandated short-position disclosures in Europe reveal the trader's identity at the time of trade.
 Changes in bid-ask spreads, price adjustments, and changes in subsequent trading volume are positively associated with several proxies for the short seller's reputation: the short seller is local, has higher returns from previous short sales, and is a hedge fund or investment adviser.
 Despite the positive association between reputation and illiquidity, we show that reputation motivates more subsequent trade from other investors learning from the disclosure.
 The informational efficiency of prices also increases with trader reputation.
 Thus, our results support the notion that the “information effect” dominates the “illiquidity effect.”
 Our study contributes to the literature by investigating the interaction among investor identification, adverse selection, and trade.